MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-09-20-radiomics_for_tree_bark_identification.md

 <img src="/images/num_of_images_per_class.png" width=800>
 </p>

-The code below shows a few examples of images in this dataset together with their tree type.
+We also show a few examples of images in this dataset together with their tree type using the code below.

 ```python
 import torchvision.transforms as transforms